Artur Axmann: Early life and career

 Axmann was born in Hagen, Westphalia, the son of an insurance clerk.
 In 1916, his family moved to Berlin-Wedding, where his father died two years later.
 The young Axmann was a good student and received a scholarship to attend secondary school.
 He joined the Hitler Youth in November 1928 after he had heard Nazi Gauleiter Joseph Goebbels speak.
 Axmann became leader of the local cell in the Wedding district.
-He also joined the National Socialist Schoolchildren's League in which he distinguished himself as an orator.

 Nazi career

 In September 1931, Axmann joined the Nazi Party and the next year he was called to the NSDAP Reichsjugendführung to carry out a reorganisation of Hitler Youth factory and vocational school cells.
 After the Nazi seizure of power in 1933, he rose to a regional leader and became Chief of the Social Office of the Reich Youth Leadership.

 Axmann directed the Hitler Youth in state vocational training and succeeded in raising the status of Hitler Youth agricultural work.
-He was also a member of Hans Frank's Academy for German Law and the Chairman of its Committee on Youth Law.
+He was also a member of Hans Frank's Academy for German Law and the chairman of its Committee on Youth Law.
 In November 1934, he was appointed Hitler Youth leader of Berlin and from 1936, presided at the annual Reichsberufswettkampf competitions.
 On 30 January 1939 he was awarded the Golden Party Badge.
 On 1 May 1940, he was appointed deputy to Nazi Reichsjugendführer Baldur von Schirach, whom he succeeded three months later on 8 August 1940.
 In October 1941, Axmann became a member of the Reichstag from electoral constituency 1, East Prussia.

 After World War II began in Europe, Axmann was on active service on the Western Front until May 1940.
 As a member of the Wehrmacht 23rd Infantry Division, he was severely wounded on the Eastern Front in 1941 and lost his right arm.